kandashi/Border-Control/README.md

 ![BorderHUD](./images/Border_Control_HUD.PNG?raw=true)

-You can customize your target border icon (note make sure to disable this feature if you use Smart target or Easy Target).
+You can customize your target border icon, note make sure to disable this feature if you use Smart target for avoid collision on the libwrapper library.

 ![BorderTarget](./images/Border%20Control.png?raw=true)